MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-oidc.md

 In this example, you use OpenID Connect to authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The example uses GitHub secrets stored before for the `client-id`, `tenant-id`, and `subscription-id` values.

 The Azure Login Action includes an optional `audience` input parameter that defaults to `api://AzureADTokenExchange`, available for public clouds.
-If you're using non-public clouds, refer to the [Microsoft Identity Platform](https://review.learn.microsoft.com/identity/microsoft-identity-platform/federated-identity-credentials#first-party-apps) for appropriate values.
-You can also update this parameter for custom audience values.
+For non-public clouds, update this parameter with the appropriate values.
+You can also customize this parameter for specific audience values.

 ### The workflow sample to only run Azure CLI